fenrave/lightpkg/README.md

 To install these run `sudo pacman -S lua git base-devel`

-Almost everyone uses sudo and pacman comes preinstalled on the OS this is targeted to (Arch Linux) so that's why we are only installing lua and git and then base-devel.
+Almost everyone who uses Arch or some derivative will have sudo and pacman preinstalled.
+So Lua, git and base-devel are the only required dependencies.

 TO INSTALL: